Corporate Governance

 • Performance-linked remuneration

-• Determined depending on the level of individual contribution, mainly on the basis of consolidated ROE and consolidated ordinary income, which are set as Performance KPIs of the Medium-Term Management Plan, while also comprehensively taking into account achievement status of the managerial goals set in the Medium-Term Management Plan and the other relevant factors and provided at a certain time every year.
+• Determined depending on the level of individual contribution, mainly on the basis of consolidated ROE, consolidated ordinary income and base income, which are settled as Performance KPIs of the Medium-Term Management Plan, while also comprehensively taking into account achievement status of the managerial goals set in the Medium-Term Management Plan and other relevant factors, and paid annually at a fixed time in the form of cash and restricted stocks.

 • It does not apply to Directors who do not serve as Corporate Executive Officers.

-The Performance Evaluations used for calculating Performance-linked remuneration reflects the Financial Performance Evaluation, which is based on Performance KPIs (calculated based on the financial information), and Quality Evaluation that comprehensively evaluates KPIs other than Performance KPIs.
+The performance assessments used in calculating Performance-linked remuneration reflect the financial performance evaluation, which is based on the Performance KPIs using the financial information and the quality evaluation, which is a comprehensive assessment of the KPIs other than the Performance KPI.
 The Financial Performance Evaluation and the Quality Evaluation are determined by the Compensation Committee.

-Performance-linked remuneration is calculated by multiplying the reference amount determined for each position and the Performance Evaluation and reflecting the degree of individual contribution.
-The same calculation formula is applied to all positions for Performance Evaluation.
+Performance-linked remuneration is calculated by multiplying the reference amount determined for each position by the performance evaluation, and reflecting the degree of individual contribution.
+The same calculation formula is applied to all positions for performance evaluation.

 The indicators pertaining to Performance-linked remuneration are as shown below.